Things To Do In Chattanooga, TN- A Weekend Getaway With Kids

 Best Area To Stay In Chattanooga

 For this itinerary, staying downtown is the way to go.
 Unfortunately, there aren’t many Airbnb or VRBO listings for this area.
-We have always stayed in hotels directly downtown and walkable to everything (restaurants, museums, aquarium, the river, etc.)
+We have always stayed in hotels located downtown and walkable to everything (restaurants, museums, aquarium, the river, etc.)

 Tip: It is worth the extra money to be downtown and not have to find parking each day.
+Holiday Inn and Downtown Suites is usually my first choice, but you’ll find several major chain hotels downtown.
+See below for more recommendations.

 Our Favorite Hotels In Chattanooga

-Here are some of our favorite downtown hotels.
+Here are some of our favorite downtown hotels in Chattanooga.
 My first choice is the Holiday Inn and Downtown Suites, but it generally comes down to which hotel has the best rate.
-All of the hotels listed below are excellent choices and have wonderfully convenient locations along Chestnut Street.

 Tip: Check with your hotel to see if they offer a Lodging/Aquarium Package.